mgold/GoPiGo.js/README.md

 ## Install

+If you don't already have Node installed on your Pi, [these instructions](http://weworkweplay.com/play/raspberry-pi-nodejs/) seem as good as any.
+Then:

 ````
 npm install gopigo
 sudo chmod o+rw /dev/i2c*
 ````

 It may take some time to build the dependencies.
 Then make the i2c device writable (otherwise you'll get "TypeError: Failed to set address").

 ## Troubleshooting

 You should only attempt to `npm install gopigo` on the Pi itself.
 This will install [node-i2c](https://github.com/kelly/node-i2c).
 Most of the steps listed in its README have already been done to your GoPiGo-ready Pi.
 One that hasn't is listed as part of the install instructions above.
 If you have further issues with i2c, consult the node-i2c README.

 Sometimes issuing multiple commands over the bus (particularly LEDs) causes intermittent failures.
 I've had success using `setTimeout(func, 0)` in these